ntrnghia/coding-agent/README.md

-# Coding Agent with Claude Opus 4.5
+# NTN - Coding Agent with Claude Opus 4.5

 A minimal AI agent that uses Claude API to help with coding tasks in a workspace.